 First, we introduce costs in searching for established firms as potential licensees.
 Licensing to the inventor startup involves no search.
-The search cost is borne by the inventor in the Swedish system and by the TTO in the US system.
+The search cost is borne by the inventor in the Swedish system, and by the TTO in the US system.
 It is possible that the two agents face costs of different magnitudes, and we will allow for that possibility later.
-Initially, we will assume that both TTO and inventor incur the same search cost, and parameterize our model as follows: the search cost for finding an established firm to license the invention to be k = 0.9.
-The share of that cost that the TTO incurs, ν , is equal to 1.
+Initially, we will assume that both TTO and inventor incur the same search cost, and parameterize our model as follows: the search cost for finding an established firm to license the invention to is k = 0.9.
+The share of that cost that the TTO incurs, v, is equal to 1.

 Introducing a search cost has the following effects in this model.
 In the US system, the search cost decreases net income from licensing to an established firm relative to licensing to a startup.
-However, it does not affect inventor effort in the established firm, as the inventor does not bear the cost.
+However, it does not affect inventor effort in the established firm, since the inventor does not bear the cost.
 In the Swedish system, the search cost decreases inventor income from licensing to an established firm, and it also affects inventor effort directly.
 The search cost is a fixed cost, and it reduces the inventor's total income.
-Because the inventor's utility function is concave in income, a lower income level implies a higher marginal utility from income, and consequently, the inventor exerts more effort in development.
+Since the inventor's utility function is concave in income, a lower income level implies a higher marginal utility from income and consequently, the inventor exerts more effort in development.

-The numerical solutions show that introducing search costs has a large effect on commercialization mode in both the United States and Sweden.
-Comparing Table 7 with Table 1, the percent of cases where the invention is licensed to a startup increases from 8% to 70% in the United States and from 75 to 88% in Sweden, in the firm skill advantage case.
-Similarly, in the firm general advantage case, the percent of cases where the invention is licensed to a startup increases from 0% to 10% in the United States and from 7% to 13% in Sweden.
-The increase is larger in the United States than in Sweden, as in the Swedish system, the increase in the inventor's effort level mitigates the direct effect of the cost.
+The numerical solutions show that introducing search costs has a large effect on commercialization mode in both the US and Sweden.
+Comparing Table 7 to Table 1, the percent of cases where the invention is licensed to a startup increases from 8 percent to 70 percent in the US and from 75 to 88 percent in Sweden, in the firm skill advantage case.
+Similarly, in the firm general advantage case, the percent of cases where the invention is licensed to a startup increases from 0 percent to 10 percent in the US and from 7 to 13 percent in Sweden.
+The increase is larger in the US than in Sweden, since in the Swedish system, the increase in the inventor's effort level mitigates the direct effect of the cost.